TheOdinProject/curriculum/foundations/javascript_basics/variables_and_operators.md

 JavaScript files have the extension `.js` similar to `.css` for stylesheets.
 External JavaScript files are used for more complex scripts.

-We named our file `javascript.js` but we could have chosen any name like `my-script.js` or even no name `.js`, though this is considered bad practice because it can make the file invisible on some operating systems.
+We named our file `javascript.js` but we could have chosen any name like `my-script.js` or `i-love-the-odin-project.js`.

 ### Variables